Tuesday, October 29, 2024

 If you know me, I have been a part of the FGC since the time when Naruto: Clash of Ninja comes out on the GameCube.
 I have never been a part of an offline tournament because it is a thinking thing when it comes to watching what my opponent is doing and I don't think I'll be ready to participate in one of them.

-The third thing I want to see is new tag team mechanics.
-We know that there is already a tag feature that allows the point character to launch the opponent into the air so that the assist character can follow up to a point position to continue the combo and there is already a fuse that grants the assist character to come in to perform their super during the point character's super.
-But I want is new tag team mechanics.
+The next thing I want to see that is admittedly something fans might want is new tag team mechanics.
+We know that there is already a tag feature that allows the point character to launch the opponent into the air so that the assist character can follow up to a point position to continue the combo in the air and there is already a fuse that grants the assist character to come in to perform their super during the point character's super.
+But what I want is new tag team mechanics.

 Here's the fourth thing I like to see implemented to 2XKO.
 That is cinematic lv.
 3 supers.
 We know that there are currently cinematic supers that burn two bars of your super gauge, but two bars doesn't fit with the cinematic flavor on supers.
 What would really make sense is that cinematic supers must burn all three bars.
 Think of Them's Fightin' Herds where level three supers are so cinematic and are similar to BlazBlue's Astral Heat.